gdsbook/book/notebooks/08_point_pattern_analysis.md

 min_rect_vertices = centrography.mbr(coordinates)
 ```

-Finally, we'll compute the **minimum bounding circle**, which is the smallest circle that encloses the user's photos.
+Finally, the **minimum bounding circle** is the smallest circle that can be drawn to enclose the entire dataset.
+Often, this circle is bigger than the minimum bounding rectangle.
+This tends to be somewhat more computationally challenging than the minimum rotated rectangle, and is implemented in the `skyum` function in `pointpats`.

 ```python
 (min_circ_radius, min_circ_center), *_ = centrography.skyum(coordinates)